johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 It takes the princely time of **3 minutes** to deploy the infrastructure.
 Every time the pipeline runs.
 But most of the time, there are no changes to be made to the infrastructure.
 So it's a waste of time.
 I want to speed this up and I think that `azd` can help me do that.

-Specifically, I want to replace my usage of `az deployment group create` to using `azd provision`.
-Because `azd provision` is faster when there are no infrastructure changes.
+Specifically, I want to switch my usage of `az deployment group create` to `azd provision` because `azd provision` is faster when there are no infrastructure changes.
 We will drop the infrastructure deployment job time from **3 minutes** to **20 seconds** when there are no infrastructure changes.

 Now when I started trying to see if doing faster deployments of Static Web Apps was possible with `azd`, I couldn't discover any documentation.
-So I've come to write the documentation I wish had existed.
-There may be a better way to do this.
-But this is what I've come up with.
+So I've found myself writing the documentation I wish had existed.

 To be clear on scope, my intention here is only to speed up how we handle the deployment of the infrastructure.
 I don't want to deploy infrastructure if there are no changes and `azd` can help with that.
 I'm not going all in on `azd` for the deployment of the application code as well.
 For now, we'll focus solely on the infrastructure piece.
 Maybe we'll come back to the application code in a future post.